natekandler/jquery_challenges/README.md

 Now let toggle the visibility of the ul list when the h1 is clicked.

 ### Release 2: Make a functioning counter
+Let's open the counter.html file.
+We have a nice looking counter but it doesn't do anything yet.

 ### Release 3: Count by numbers other than one
+Now let's make our counter increment by five.
+What updates do we need to make to our code to facilitate that change?

 ### Release 4: Add multiple counters
+What if we wanted to add multiple counters?
+Will this cause issues with the way our code is currently set up?

+Let's add a second counter that increments by 10.
+Does everything behave as we'd expect?